JAlcocerT/RPi/_posts/2023-07-20-rpi-iot-dht11-influxdb.md

 categories: [IoT & Data Analytics]
 tags: [Sensors,Python,InfluxDB]
 render_with_liquid: false
+image:
+  path: /img/RPi-HomeAssistant-DHT11.JPG
+  lqip: data:image/webp;base64,UklGRpoAAABXRUJQVlA4WAoAAAAQAAAADwAABwAAQUxQSDIAAAARL0AmbZurmr57yyIiqE8oiG0bejIYEQTgqiDA9vqnsUSI6H+oAERp2HZ65qP/VIAWAFZQOCBCAAAA8AEAnQEqEAAIAAVAfCWkAALp8sF8rgRgAP7o9FDvMCkMde9PK7euH5M1m6VWoDXf2FkP3BqV0ZYbO6NA/VFIAAAA
+  alt: IoT Project with Python, InfluxDB, Home Assistant and a DHT11.
 ---

-We are going to read Temperature and Humidity data from the sensor, save it into an InfluxDB (*say Hi to time-series DBs*) and display the output in Grafana (*Because terminal is great, but we want to make a cool end to end project*).
+We are going to read Temperature and Humidity data from the DHT11 sensor, save it into an InfluxDB (*say Hi to time-series DBs*) and display the output in Grafana (*Because terminal is great, but we want to make a cool end to end project*).

-And docker?
+And docker as well?
 Yes, let's put everything together and create a reliable Stack that we can share across any other RPi and forget about dependencies.
-Lets get started.
+Lets get to works.

 ## Before Starting